kcho9906/VARpedia/README.md

 back to the user.

 ## Setting up and running the program
-1. Move the jar file to a desired directory
+1. Ensure the jar file is in the same directory as the 'flickr-api-keys.txt'
 2. Open the command prompt or terminal (macOS)
 3. Type "java -jar javaApplicationName.jar"